jswladitya/Uber/Backend/notes.md

     - import the user model in the user controller & code the user authentication (signup, signin, get profile, logout)
     - created the user routes & to validate the data coming as a req (whether it could be user data or something else), use express-validator as a middleware
     - before coding user controller , lets make a service that will interact with the mongoDB (user.service.js) [like to create the user in db]
+    - created register, login controller & code them

+# Day 2
+- creting getProfile routes & Coding the get user profile controller
+    - before that coding the auth middleware first
+    - putting the middleware before the controller, so that u can authenticate the user before get its user profile
+    - installing cookie-parser & configuring it in app.js so that i can receive the data coming from the cookie

+- creting logout routes & Coding the logout controller
+    - first we need to create the model blackListToken to auto delete in 24 hr from the DB document when user clicks on the logout button